lab11/gateway/software/gateway-mqtt-influxdb/README.md

 Settings can also be overridden with command line arguments:

     --host          host of influxdb server
     --port          port of influxdb server
     --protocol      http|https
     --database      database to write data to
     --username      username to authenticate with
     --password      password to authenticate with
     --prefix        path to prepend to `write` API requests --config        change the file path of the config file.
+    --mqtt_username username for MQTT broker
+    --mqtt_password password for MQTT broker